nmcassa/python-c-extension/README.md

 # Python C extension
-This is the practice of Python C extensions.
-It is Python3 that I am practicing now!
+A fork of examples for Python C extensions, updated to work on python3 using a mac or linux

 ## Files in each directory
 * test.py: The test codes to run the module built from the C extension files.